RedVentures/pixel/Readme.md

 ### pixel.defaults(options)

 Sets the defaults for every pixel instantiated.
 The options and predefined defaults are:

   - `host`: Remote hostname.
-Defaults to `window.location.hostname`.
+Defaults to `location.hostname`.
   - `path`: Remote path.
 Defaults to `/pixel`.
+  - `protocol`: Remote protocol.
+Defaults to `location.protocol`
+  - `cacheBust`: Whether to append a random "cache bust" to the URL.

 ```javascript
 var pixel = require('pixel');